webdeveric/webpack-assets-manifest/readme.md

 # Webpack Assets Manifest

-This Webpack plugin will generate a json file containing a mapping of source files to their hashed counterpart.
+This Webpack plugin will generate a JSON file that matches the original filename with the hashed version.

 ## Installation